mobluse/coderdojo-raspbian-sv/README.md

 Use this to list partitions:
 sudo fdisk -l

-Use parted or fdisk to remove all partitions from the SD-card you want to format and create a new, bootable W95 FAT32 partition.
+Use Parted or FDisk to remove all partitions from the SD-card you want to format and create a new, bootable W95 FAT32 partition.

 Format and name the SD-card:
 sudo mkdosfs -n dojopi1 -F 32 -I /dev/sde1